geb/geb/doc/manual/src/chapters/030-navigator.md

 ## Traversing

-Navigator's also have methods for selecting content _around_ the matched content.
+Navigators also have methods for selecting content _around_ the matched content.

 Consider the following html…